stevencampbell368/stevencampbell368/README.md

 Welcome to my cybersecurity portfolio!
 Here, you'll find a showcase of various tasks and projects I've completed, with more to come.

 I am committed to staying up to date with the latest cybersecurity trends.
 I actively engage with cybersecurity podcasts, follow industry experts, and pursue industry recognised certifications, including the CompTIA Security+ certification.
-As of November 2024, I am preparing for the Blue Team Level 1 (BTL1) certification and plan to pursue the CISSP (Certified Information Systems Security Professional) certification next.
+As of November 2024, I am preparing for the Blue Team Level 1 (BTL1) certification and plan to pursue the Microsoft Certified: Security Operations Analyst Associate (SC -200) certification next.

 <br />